keybase/keybase-bot/README.md

 alice.chat.read(channel).then(messages => console.log(messages))
 ```

-Returns **any** A summary of data about a message, including who send it, when, the content of the message, etc. If there are no messages in your channel, then an error is thrown.
+Returns **[Promise](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Promise)&lt;ReadResult>** A summary of data about a message, including who send it, when, the content of the message, etc. If there are no messages in your channel, then an error is thrown.

 #### send